A Lewis & Clark Corps of Discovery Themed Unit Study for Homeschool Families’ Morning Baskets and More

 Copywork and narration are a real-life way to work on grammar skills.
 Use the Lewis and Clark Narration Page for Secondary Learners from the Free Resource Library.
 After your child has written the sentence from dictation, let her see the original to check it with her work.
 Have her correct her work, so that she knows the correct structure and spelling.

 In this real-life writing assignment, your student will create a Facebook profile for either Captain Lewis, Captain Clark, Sacagawea, York, or George Drouillard.
-EducatorsTechnology has three different templates from which to choose that make this assignment very easy to complete.
+EducatorsTechnology has three different templates from which to choose that makes this assignment very easy to complete.
 Be sure that they include at least 3 posts that summarize parts of the journey; bonus points if they take pictures that represent what the explorers saw.

 Spelling and Vocabulary